Hermitian-Yang-Mills connections on collapsing elliptically fibered $K3$ surfaces: Introduction

-Our work builds off builds off of several previous results beyond the bubbling argument of Dostoglou-Salamon.
-Working the product of two compact Riemann surfaces with trivial fibration $\pi:\Sigma_1\times\Sigma_2\rightarrow\Sigma_1$, J. Chen considers a family of metrics collapsing the fibers, and analyzes the convergence of a corresponding family of anti-self dual Yang-Mills connections \cite{Chen}.
-Assuming that $\Sigma_2$ has genus at least two, he proves that, after applying a sequence of gauge transformations and away from a bubbling set in the base, the fiber component of the connection will converge continuously to a flat connection.
-Following this work, and using Fukaya's gauge fixing theorem from \cite{Fuk2}, T. Nishinou improves upon Chen's result, demonstrating that, away from a finite number of fibers, a sequence of anti-self dual Yang-Mills connections will converge smoothly, modulo gauge transformations, and the restriction of the limit to $\Sigma_2$ will be flat \cite{N1}.
-We note that Nishinou assumes that there exists an irreducible component of the moduli space of flat connections over $\Sigma_2$ which is smooth and of expected dimension.
-In particular this implies there exists no reducible flat connection in this component.
-The failure of such an assumption to hold over an elliptic curve is a major obstacle to extending the results \cite{Chen, N1} to elliptic fibrations, and it is because of these difficulties that the work of Friedman-Morgan-Witten fits prominently into our arguments.
+Since adiabatic limits of Yang-Mills connections are fairly well studied, we now put our work in the context of previous results.
+Working on the product of two compact Riemann surfaces with trivial fibration $\pi:\Sigma_1\times\Sigma_2\rightarrow\Sigma_1$, J. Chen considers a family of metrics collapsing the fibers, and analyzes the convergence of a corresponding family of anti-self dual Yang-Mills connections \cite[Theorem 4.10]{Chen}.
+Assuming that $\Sigma_2$ has genus at least two, he proves that, modulo a sequence of gauge transformations and away from a bubbling set, the fiber component of the connection will converge continuously to a flat connection.
+Following this work, and using Fukaya's gauge fixing theorem \cite[Theorem 1.7]{Fuk2}, T. Nishinou improves upon Chen's result, demonstrating smooth convergence away from a finite number of fibers and modulo gauge transformations, where the restriction of the limit to a fiber will be flat \cite[Theorem 1.2]{N1}.
+This result requires the moduli space of flat connections over $\Sigma_2$ to be smooth and of expected dimension, with no reducible flat connections.
+The failure of such an assumption to hold over an elliptic curve is a major obstacle to extending the above results to elliptic fibrations.